 -

-Lu Meiniang, a native of Nanhai (now Panyu, Guangzhou) in the Tang Dynasty, is the earliest recorded figure in the history of Guangdong embroidery and is revered as the ancestor by all members of the Guangdong embroidery industry.
+Tang and Song Dynasties: Artisans refined their skills and expanded their design repertoire, laying the foundation for its signature style.
+Lu Meiniang, a native of Nanhai (now Panyu, Guangzhou) in the Tang Dynasty, is the earliest recorded figure in the history of Guangdong embroidery and is revered as the ancestor by all members of the industry.

 -